Enalean/ForgeUpgrade/README.markdown

 - set CODENDI_LOCAL_INC to the path toward your codendi local.inc file

-then, all your migrations commands will looks like: php migration.php --dbdriver=examples/CustomDrivers/ForgeUpgrade_Db_Driver_Codendi.php ...
+then, all your migrations commands will looks like: php forgeupgrade.php --dbdriver=examples/CustomDrivers/ForgeUpgrade_Db_Driver_Codendi.php ...

 Features
 ========
 The command line tool now allows to select where to look for migration scripts:
 <pre>
-$> php migration.php --path=tests/_fixtures/CoreAndPlugins --include="db/updates" check-update
+$> php forgeupgrade.php --path=tests/_fixtures/CoreAndPlugins --include="db/updates" check-update
 </pre>

 This will look for migrations in "tests/_fixtures/CoreAndPlugins" subdirectory